Quran: Etymology and meaning

-The word ALA appears about 70 times in the Quran itself, assuming various meanings.
+The word ALA appears about 70 times in the Qur'an itself, assuming various meanings.
 It is a verbal noun (ALA) of the Arabic verb ALA meaning 'he read' or 'he recited'.
 The Syriac equivalent is qeryānā (ܩܪܝܢܐ), which refers to 'scripture reading' or 'lesson'.
 While some Western scholars consider the word to be derived from the Syriac, the majority of Muslim authorities hold the origin of the word is ALA itself.
 Regardless, it had become an Arabic term by Muhammad's lifetime.
 An important meaning of the word is the 'act of reciting', as reflected in an early Quranic passage: "It is for Us to collect it and to recite it (ALA)."

 In other verses, the word refers to 'an individual passage recited [by Muhammad]'.
 Its liturgical context is seen in a number of passages, for example: "So when ALA is recited, listen to it and keep silent."
 The word may also assume the meaning of a codified scripture when mentioned with other scriptures such as the Torah and Gospel.

 The term also has closely related synonyms that are employed throughout the Quran.
 Each synonym possesses its own distinct meaning, but its use may converge with that of ALA in certain contexts.
 Such terms include kitāb ('book'), āyah ('sign'), and sūrah ('scripture'); the latter two terms also denote units of revelation.
 In the large majority of contexts, usually with a definite article (al-), the word is referred to as the waḥy ('revelation'), that which has been "sent down" (tanzīl) at intervals.
 Other related words include: ALA ('remembrance'), used to refer to the Quran in the sense of a reminder and warning; and ḥikmah ('wisdom'), sometimes referring to the revelation or part of it.
 (Note: According to Welch in the Encyclopedia of Islam, the verses pertaining to the usage of the word hikma should probably be interpreted in the light of IV, 105, where it is said that "Muhammad is to judge (tahkum) mankind on the basis of the Book sent down to him.")

 The Quran describes itself as 'the discernment' (al-furqān), 'the mother book' (umm al-kitāb), 'the guide' (huda), 'the wisdom' (hikmah), 'the remembrance' (dhikr), and 'the revelation' (tanzīl; 'something sent down', signifying the descent of an object from a higher place to lower place).
 Another term is ALA ('The Book'), though it is also used in the Arabic language for other scriptures, such as the Torah and the Gospels.
 The term mus'haf ('written work') is often used to refer to particular Quranic manuscripts but is also used in the Quran to identify earlier revealed books.